 8.7 PARTS PURCHASING A systematic parts purchasing system should be in place.
-8.7 A. Rate the use of a systematic parts purchasing system.
-N/A B. Rate the efficiency of acquiring parts for task performance.
-N/A POSSIBLE DOCUMENTS: A. If purchasing parts, provide a written procedure or parts request form.
-B. The evaluation team may discuss this issue with instructor.
-8.8 HAND TOOLS Each student should have access to basic hand tools comparable to tools required for employment.
-Studen should be encouraged to purchase a hand tool set during the period of instruction.
-A. Rate the availability of hand tools for students' use during lab/shop instruction, comparable to the tools that will be required for employment.
-B. Rate the emphasis placed on encouraging students to purchase a hand tool set (during the period of instruction) which is appropriate to the level in which they are being trained.
-POSSIBLE DOCUMENTS: A. Provide an inventory.
-The evaluation team will conduct a visual inspection.
-B. Explain policy and provide information available for students detailing recommended tool list and vendor visits.
-For items rated above or below a 4 - provide explanation below:
+8.7 A. Rate the use of a systematic parts purchasing system. □ N/A B. Rate the efficiency of acquiring parts for task performance. □ N/A

+8.8 HAND TOOLS

+Each student should have access to basic hand tools comparable to tools required for employment.
+Students should be encouraged to purchase a hand tool set during the period of instruction.

+- A. Rate the availability of hand tools for students' use during lab/shop instruction, comparable to the tools that will be required for employment. - B. Rate the emphasis placed on encouraging students to purchase a hand tool set (during the period of instruction) which is appropriate to the level in which they are being trained.

+A. Provide an inventory.
+The evaluation team will conduct a visual inspection.B.
+Explain policy and provide information available for students detailing recommended tool list and vendor visits.